Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 27 April 2025 20.29.22 UTC
+- WIB: Minggu, 27 April 2025 21.24.17 UTC
-- WITA: Minggu, 27 April 2025 21.29.22 UTC
+- WITA: Minggu, 27 April 2025 22.24.17 UTC
-- WIT: Minggu, 27 April 2025 22.29.22 UTC
+- WIT: Minggu, 27 April 2025 23.24.17 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: inspirational
+Kategori: friendship